jer-nc/blender-aws-batch-instant-ngp-dataset/README.md

 This repository contains the code and Dockerfile to generate a synthetic dataset for [Instant-NGP](https://github.com/jer-nc/instant-ngp-blender-addon) using [Blender](https://www.blender.org/) and [AWS Batch](https://aws.amazon.com/batch/).

-> Note: The Docker image contains the .blend scene; for now, this logic works according to the scene contained in the Docker image.
+> Note: The Docker image contains the .blend scene, for now, this logic works according to the scene contained in the Docker image.

 ![dataset](./assets/s3_1.png)